py5coding/py5book/content/user_functions.md

 ## Update Function

 The `predraw_update()` function is unique to py5.
 It offers an opportunity to make a small improvement in a Sketch's frame rate.
 The main idea is to allow users to execute code in-between calls to `draw()`.
 It isn't clear from the design of py5 (or Processing) that `draw()` is not immediately called after the previous call completes.
 There is a small gap, usually just a few milliseconds.
 Due to technical reasons about how py5 works, the Python interpreter is idle during this gap.
 The `predraw_update()` function gives you an opportunity to do something useful during the time that would otherwise be idle.
+For most use cases, a few milliseconds is too trivial bother with.
+But for those situations where a few millisconds matters, the `predraw_update()` function can help.

 For a Sketch with performance problems, use of the `predraw_update()` function will typically improve the frame rate by 5 to 10%.
 When performance tuning a Sketch, moving some code from `draw()` to `predraw_update()` can be an easy change to make to get a small speed boost.